ui5-next/ui5g/README.md

 * Full ES6 feat support
 * Full module system mapping
+* **Webpack** bundle support (incredible code execution efficiency)
+* Tranditional `Component-preload` file (with gulp)
 * React `JSX` syntax support
-* Full compile to ui5 code
+* Full compile to UI5 code
-* `Component-preload` file
 * Predefined `vscode`, `eslint`, `babel` and `gulp` config

-## Limitation

-* Just a complier, not a runtime
-* Can't generated `bundle.js` file as `React` or `Vue`, but you can generate `Component-preload.js`, sometimes they are equivalent
-* With JSX syntax, but not support `React` component lifecycle.

-## Why not support react lifecycle and virtual dom ?

-* UI5 `Controls` (Components in the modern sense) have its' own lifecycle, and can not overwrite them.
-* UI5 `Renderers` normally write `DOM` directly, but react `render` function just return a data object.
-That's the core of virtual dom.
-* Its hard to convert `model` in MVC to `react` one-way data binding.
-I think `vue` will be better choice because its `two-way-binding`, but vue's template syntax is complex.
-* Additional performance overhead, and additional in-stability.

-But I think converting `React Component` to UI5 Control is feasible and meaningful.

 ## A sample view file syntax

 Developer can use JSX element in JSView defination & and no need to write additional controllers.

 (But developers can still use a custom controller by writing `getControllerName()`)